clojit/clojit.github.io/resources.md

 </p>

 <p>
-  There are many more resources that can not all be mentioned here, but we want to thank everybody that has worked, commented or donated to these projects.
+  There are many more resources that can not all be mentioned here, but we want to thank everybody who has worked, commented or donated to these projects.
 Thank you.
 </p>

 <h3>Luajit</h3>

-<p> This fantasic project is our closes Ancestor, and without it, we would be nowwhere near where we are today.
-Our Architecture will be very simular, a (hopefully) fast interpreter combined with a single tracing jit.  </p>
+<p> This fantasic project is our closest ancestor, and without it, we would be nowwhere near where we are today.
+Our architecture will be very similar, a (hopefully) fast interpreter combined with a single tracing JIT.  </p>

 <p> On a more detailed level, we also look at LuaJit, for example our <a src="https://github.com/clojit/clojit-doc/blob/master/Bytecode%20Spec.md"> Bytecode </a> is very much inspired by <a href="http://wiki.luajit.org/Bytecode-2.0">  LuaJit Bytecode. </a> </p>

-<p> There is a lot left to devlop, and a lot left to learn from LuaJit. <p>
+<p> There is a lot left to devlope and a lot left to learn from LuaJit. <p>

 <ul>
   <li> <a href="http://luajit.org/"> The LuaJIT Project </a> </li>